trondhindenes/Kubelini/README.md

 ### TODO
 - Implement better change tracking: Some of the tasks performed (such as kubelet registration) are not properly idempodent, and will currently execute everytime the playbook is run.
 - Smoother kubernetes api interaction: For now we just fire stuff at kubernetes using kubectl.
 A "native" Kubernetes module for Ansible is being developed, so watch this space!
+- Test scale out: Scaling either the worker group or master group should work, but hasn't been tested - yet.